-In connection with the merger of Celestial Seasonings, Inc. with and into our wholly owned subsidiary on May 30, 2000 (the "Merger"), we assumed Celestial's 1993 Long-Term Incentive Plan and 1994 Non-Employee Director Compensation Plan, which we refer to in this notice of annual meeting collectively as the Celestial Plans.
-Following the consummation of the Merger, no options to purchase shares of common stock will be granted under the Celestial Plans.
-During fiscal 2004, options to purchase 15,128 shares were exercised and options to purchase 589 shares were canceled.
-As of June 30, 2004, options to purchase 332,761 shares of common stock were outstanding under the Celestial Plans.
+In connection with the merger of Celestial Seasonings, Inc. with and into our wholly owned subsidiary on May 30, 2000, we assumed Celestial's 1993 Long-Term Incentive Plan and 1994 Non-Employee Director

+Compensation Plan, which we refer to in this notice of annual meeting collectively as the "Celestial Plans."
+Since the consummation of the merger with Celestial, no options to purchase shares of common stock have been granted under the Celestial Plans.
+During fiscal 2005, options to purchase 4,245 shares were exercised and no options to purchase shares were canceled.
+As of June 30, 2005, options to purchase 328,516 shares of common stock were outstanding under the Celestial Plans.